For most people, the largest element in a monthly budget is often the cost of housing.

 If you sign a commercial lease in Ottawa, Ontario, for example, you’re considered a commercial tenant.
 As such, you are governed by Ontario’s Commercial Tenancies Act, which generally provides fewer rights than a residential tenant would have.

 However, even if local zoning laws consider the premises commercial, a tenant may still be considered a residential tenant if the premises are mainly used as a home.
 The best way to avoid legal trouble is to be upfront about what the possibilities are when touring prospective commercial properties to rent.

 Any tenant that breaches the terms of their lease may end up being evicted from the building.
 Additionally, if the breach in the contract is illegal, the tenant could be fined and may be pursued legally by their landlord.
 The best advice is usually to find out exactly how your location is zoned, speak to your landlord, and get advice from someone that is an expert in this area.

-While the financial incentive to carve out a little personal living area in your place of work may be tempting, it’s usually not worth it over the long run.
+While the financial incentive to carve out a little personal living area (with a small kitchen, a place to hang personal wall art, etc.) in your place of work may be tempting, it’s usually not worth it over the long run.
 Imagine if you accidentally started a fire, or if your washing machine experienced a malfunction and you flooded part of the building.
 Do you think the insurance company would be happy to pay for the repairs, no questions asked?